For All Your Cookie Monsters

 - 2 1/2 cups almond flour See Note below

-- 1 cup unsweetened shredded coconut ~ Also called desiccated coconut
+- 1 cup unsweetened shredded coconut ~ Also called desiccated coconut, about

 - 1 teaspoon baking powder

-- 1/2 teaspoon sea or table salt ~ If using kosher salt please read
+- 1/2 teaspoon sea or table salt ~ About salt

 - 3/4 cup brown sugar